right4mat/notes/README.md

 - The app should have a button to add new notes.
 When adding a new note, the user should be able to select a client, choose a category, and enter the note text. ✅
 - All notes should be stored in local memory and persisted so that they are not lost when the user closes and reopens the app. ✅
 - Users should be able to edit and delete notes as needed. ✅

+## Todo (tried to keep to the 2 hours)

+- Should have delete function on both edit and list screens
+- Should have some simple filtering
+- Splash screen
+- App icon